ksator/automated_junos_show_commands_collection_with_appformix_saltstack/README.md

 - Collects data from Junos devices (JTI native telemetry and SNMP)
 - Generates webhooks notifications (HTTP POST with a JSON body) to SaltStack when the condition of an alarm is observed.
 The JSON body provides the device name and other details

+## Gitlab
+- This SaltStack setup uses a gitlab server for external pillars (variables) and as a remote file server (templates, sls files, ...).

 ## SaltStack:
 - In addition to the Salt master, Salt Junos proxy minions are required (one process per Junos device is required)
 - The Salt master listens to webhooks